Lensom/Lensom/README.md

 ## Little Bit About Me

-I am a Front End developer based in Ukraine.
+I'm a Front End developer based in Ukraine.
 I have been developing since 2017 and still study and improve my skills.
 Customers have relied on me for development, implementation, and management of their digital products.
 As a freelancer, I works also with web agencies, companies, startups and individuals to create a awesome websites and applications for the digital business.

 ## Experiences